What are the symptoms of anxiety and what can cause anxiety?

 • Muscle aches

-If you have anxiety symptoms, you may start to think that you can’t handle your feelings or that things are not going your way.
-Remember that anxiety can be treated and there is help available.
-You can speak to your GP, a health professional or call 1300 651 251 to speak to a SuicideLine Victoria counsellor.
+If you have anxiety symptoms, you may start to avoid doing the things you once enjoyed.
+You may also avoid friends and family, which can lead to loneliness.
+Remember that anxiety can be treated, and there is help available.
+You can speak to your GP, a health professional, or call 1300 651 251to speak to a SuicideLine Victoria counsellor.

 Causes of anxiety